When does the shuttle operate?

 What are the stops?

-1. RTC Metro Station (dedicated shelter beyond County bus bays, on left side of parking lot as one exits Metro escalator)
+1. RTC Metro Station (dedicated shelter beyond County bus bays, on left side of parking lot as one exists Metro escalator)

 Map showing Reston Shuttle route and stops overlaid on streets of Reston Town Center